1. Purpose and Scope

 12. Notification of Changes to the Privacy Policy or Personal Data Breaches

 Highwire reserves the right to revise the Highwire Privacy Policy at any time.
-If substantial changes are made to this privacy notice, Highwire will post notification of such changes on the “Highwire Blog” that is linked from our website at www.Highwire.com.
-In addition, all new versions of this policy will be immediately re-posted on the Highwire website, as accessed by the direct “Privacy Policy” link that is found at the bottom of every page on the Highwire website.
+If substantial changes are made to this privacy notice, at a minimum, Highwire will post notification of such changes on the “Resources” link from our website at www.highwire.com.
+In addition, all new versions of this policy will be immediately re-posted on the Highwire website, as accessed by the direct “Privacy Policy” link found at the bottom of every page on the Highwire website.

-In addition, Highwire will notify clients immediately via email of any personal data breach (and never later than 72 hours after having become aware of it).
+In addition, Highwire will notify clients immediately via email of any Personal Data breach (and never later than 72 hours after having become aware of it).
 This notification will include any necessary documentation to enable clients to notify this breach to the competent supervisory authority if required, including:

-• The nature and description of the breach including the number of users who are affected;
+- The nature and description of the breach including the number of users who are affected;

-• Analysis and root cause of the failure;
+- Analysis and root cause of the failure;

-• Immediate corrective action to address the breach and mitigate the adverse effects; and,
+- Immediate corrective action to address the breach and mitigate the adverse effects; and,

-• Other corrective actions proposed or taken to prevent any future breaches of the same nature and type.
+- Other corrective actions proposed or taken to prevent any future breaches of the same nature and type.

 13. Contacting Highwire